weliveindetail/blog/_posts/2017-07-18-building-a-jit-from-scratch.markdown

 mac:llvm40-build user$ cmake --build .
 </pre>

-You can find more details on building LLVM from source [in the previous post]({{ site.baseurl }}{% post_url 2017-07-17-notes-setup %}).
-The build process will again take time, but you can already prepare the next steps.
-Checkout the sources for the JitFromScratch project and get ready for generating build files.
-Once the LLVM build is done, you can run the `cmake` commands:
+Please find more details on building LLVM [in the previous post]({{ site.baseurl }}{% post_url 2017-07-17-notes-setup %}).
+The build process will take time, but you can already prepare the next steps.
+Checkout the sources for the JitFromScratch project and get ready for generating build files:
 <pre>
 mac:Develop user$ mkdir JitFromScratch mac:Develop user$ cd JitFromScratch